PerceptionRobotique/VisualGyroscope/P_SSD_gyroEstimation/README.md

 The parameters given as an input to the main `.cpp` program can be changed directly in this launching file.

 **LibPeR version to use : branch `PVS`**

-## TO DO

-- [ ] Clean up a bit the main file
-- [ ] Add an option to either work with dual fisheye camera or equirectangular one
-- [ ] Saving output file is temporary removed, output is only made via the terminal
-- [ ] Saving output images from the orientation estimation is also temporary removed